jlvargasme/jlvargasme.github.io/3-projects.md

 let y :float{y >= pi} = 4.0
 ```

 This project helped me to improve communication and teamwork skills, specially when coordinating with the team to organize reports and divide the workload.
+I received the [UM Research Carrer Award](https://www.michigandaily.com/news/academics/five-umich-students-receive-prestigious-2022-goldwater-scholarship/) due to the development of this project.

 ## F-330 Drone Modification